IBM/StorageCephVagrant/README.md

 ## Usage

-Now use the created resources on the client system.
+Now use the created resources on the `ceph-client` node.

 ### RBD volume access